aketon08/file.OJava--.NETScript.sh/README.md

 ### Usage

 To use this language, go to the [online interpreter](https://fileojava.surge.sh).
-To learn the list of commands, you don't.

 ### Unfinished